unixpickle/cubezapp/assets/scripts/model/README.md

  * **date** - int - the UNIX time in milliseconds when the timer was stopped
  * **dnf** - bool - whether or not the solve was a DNF
- * **inspection** - int - the number of milliseconds of inspection time used
- * **memo** - int - the number of milliseconds the user took to memorize the cube for a blindfolded solve
+ * **memo** - int - the number of milliseconds the user took to memorize the cube for a blindfolded solve.
+If the solve was not a blindfolded solve, this is -1.
- * **notes** - string - user-added notes
+ * **notes** - string - user-added notes.
+By default, this should be the empty string.
  * **plus2** - bool - whether or not the solve was a +2.
 If this is true, the extra two seconds should be *added* to `time`.
  * **scramble** - string - the scramble that was given.
 If no scramble was given, this is null.
+ * **scrambler** - string - the type of puzzle.js scrambler to use.
+If no scrambler was used for this time, this is "None".
+ * **scrambleType** - string - the subtype of scrambler.
+For the "None" scrambler, the value of this field should be ignored.
  * **time** - int - the number of milliseconds that the solve physically took.
  * **lastPB** - int - the number of milliseconds for the most recent personal best before this solve.
-For the first solve, this is -1.
+For all solves up to and including the first non-DNF solve, this is -1.
 This can be used to tell if a given solve is a PB, because all PBs will have times less than the last PB. **This field will not be present if the solve has not been added to the store.
 The store maintains this field automatically.**
  * **id** - string - the unique identifier of the solve. **This field will not be present if the solve has not been added to the store.**

 The store also provides some helper functions for solves: